Posts Tagged ‘sanho kim’

 Although Kim did not call his book a graphic novel, a graphic novel it clearly is.
 It’s clear that he knew that his book was something new and not just another “comic book,” and felt the need to come up with a new term for it.
 What did he call it?
 “A montage book.”

-Although he uses his term “montage” in this introduction, he still ends up using “comic book” more often.
-Perhaps he wasn’t entirely happy with the term, which, of course, did not catch on.
-One has to wonder if sales failed to fulfill Kim’s hopes.
+Although he uses his own term, “montage,” Kim uses “comic book” more often.
+Perhaps he wasn’t entirely happy with his neologism, which, of course, did not catch on.
 Although the final page of the book promises a volume two of Sword’s Edge, another “montage” book never materialized.
+Poor sales?
+Probably.
 But that’s no reason to forget Sword’s Edge Part One: The Sword and the Maiden, one of the earliest published graphic novels in the US.